mdgolammafuz/ICO-with-ERC20-Token/README.md

 contract Deposit{

 // either receive() or fallback() is mandatory for the contract to receive ETH by
 // sending ETH to the contract's address

 // declaring the receive() function that is executed when sending ETH to the contract address
 // it was introduced in Solidity 0.6 and a contract can have only one receive function,
 // declared with this syntax (without the function keyword and without arguments). receive() external payable{
 }

 /* declaring a fallback payable function that is called when msg.data is not empty or when no other function matches */ fallback() external payable {
 }

-    // ether can be send and received by the contract in the trasaction that calls this function as well function sendEther() public payable{
+// ether can be send and received by the contract in the trasaction that calls thisfunction as well function sendEther() public payable{

 }

 // returning the balance of the contract. function getBalance() public view returns (uint) {
 // this is the current contract, explicitly convertible to address,
 // and balance is a member of any variable of type address. return address(this).balance;
 }
 }
 ```
 <br/>

 ![Solidity Code](assets/Screenshot182.png)